Can a Small Model Learn to Look Before It Leaps? Dynamic Learning and Proactive Correction for Hallucination Detection: Method

 Given a claim consisting of a user query $Q$ and a response $R$ generated by the model, our ultimate goal is to predict a binary label $Y \in \{\text{Hallucination}, \text{Not Hallucination}\}$.
 Rather than directly mapping the claim $(Q, R)$ to $Y$, our approach focuses on optimizing the evidence gathering process that informs the final decision.
 A high quality process is guided by an appropriate strategy for selecting and using information gathering tools.
 We propose that the final verdict is determined by the quality of this evidence gathering process.

-Given our premise that strategy is critical for effective information gathering, we reframe hallucination detection as a learning problem of dynamic strategies and formalize this process through a verification strategy $\pi_{strat}$, which orchestrates the verification process, as illustrated in Figure~\ref{fig:intro}.
+Given our premise that strategy is critical for effective information gathering, we reframe hallucination detection as a learning problem of dynamic strategies and formalize this process through a verification strategy $\pi_{strat}$, which orchestrates the verification process.
 Our goal is to learn an optimal strategy $\pi_{strat}^*$ that is both effective and dynamically adaptable to the specific claim.

 Strategy execution relies on the collaboration of multiple specialized agents, as hallucinations are complex and diverse, requiring them to jointly operate the detection framework.
 Their interactions are captured in a verification trajectory $\tau$ similar to ReAct \cite{yao2024react}.
 A trajectory is a sequence of states and the transitions between them, composed of interleaved thoughts, actions, and observations: